nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/README.md

 ### FAQ
 #### How could I troubleshooting if I get 502?
-It is normal if you get 502 before pod is ready, you may have to wait for a few minutes for containers to be ready(usually 3mins), then refresh the page.
+It is normal if you get 502 before pod is ready, you may have to wait for a few minutes for containers to be ready(usually below 3mins), then refresh the page.
 If it is much longer then expected, then

 1. Check stdout/stderr from pod